sparshsah/foggy-demo/demo/finance/tail-risk-fund.md

 to dirtiest hedge (things that try to indirectly pick up on a potential "flight to quality/stability" by the animal spirits, which will probably---but not necessarily---accompany a crash in your personal portfolio).

+To any of these, you could add a tactical timing component that takes the exposure off when the alpha model thinks it's too expensive
+(e.g. if put premia are too high relative to recent realized volatility).

 * Long puts (or calls).
 There are two considerations here:
     * Despite appearances, these are not "perfect".
 For example, say you buy a Dec 15 put on a stock.
       On Dec 10, the company announces that it will be releasing big news after Christmas.